pc9795/calorie-counter/README.md

 **Abstract**

 An API where users can register and signin.
-They can add meals with the calorie information and if that info is not present nutritionix API to fetch is used to auto-populate calorie details.
-This API supports different roles, pagination and searching capabilites by available attributes.
+They can add meals with the calorie information and if that info is not present nutritionix API  is used to auto-populate calorie details.
+This API supports different roles, pagination and advanced searching capabilites.

 **Techical Learnings**
 * Implemented authentication and authorization using Spring security.